Friday, October 11, 2024

 If your credit report does list negative items, you can address them as follows:

-3. Wait It Out: Negative items, for the most part, drop off your credit report after a period of 7 years, while bankruptcies take 10 years.
+- Wait It Out: Negative items generally disappear from your credit report after 7 years, while bankruptcy takes 10 years.

-Keep in mind, good things take time, and patience really is a virtue when trying to improve your credit score.
+Keep in mind that good things take time, and patience is a virtue when trying to improve your credit score.
 There’s no such thing as an overnight fix, but consistently good habits will pay off in due time.

 Common Credit Score Myths Debunked